Project2-KBAT/project2-kbat/README.md

 Have you ever had trouble finding a TV show or movie to watch or just don't have the time to go through the reviews for everything?
 Here lies our repository dedicated to helping you find something right now :)

-Here lies the Heroku Link:
+Check it out the App on Heroku:
 [![Heroku Link](https://thawing-plains-43721.herokuapp.com/)]
-Check it out!
 <br>

 # Tech Stacks Used In Our Application